devendrasuryavanshi/APOD/README.md

 ## Usage

-1. Clone or download this repository.
+1. Clone Repo or visit: https://devendrasuryavanshi.github.io/APOD/.

 2. Open the `index.html` file in your web browser.